tieonster/leetcode/Array/README.md

 [SOLUTION](https://www.youtube.com/watch?v=UuiTKBwPgAo)

 ### Longest Consecutive Sequence
-Need to check whether each element in nums is the start of a sequence <br />
-This can be done by iterating through each num, and then checking if the number immediately to the left of it exists <br />
+The idea is to first populate the hash set with all the elements from the array, and then for each element, <br /> check if the consecutive elements are present in the hash set.
+This way, you can count the length <br />
-If it does not exist, means it is the start of the sequence <br />
+of the consecutive sequence for each element. <br />
-Then continue to append 1 to the length of current sequence until next number no longer exists in set. <br />
 [SOLUTION](https://www.youtube.com/watch?v=P6RZZMu_maU&t=363s)